 Convert a Document with Round-trip Information

 The HTML format does not support many Microsoft Word features, and if we need to restore a document model as close to the original as possible, we need to save some extra information within the HTML file.
 Such information is also called “round-trip information”.
-For this purpose, Aspose.Words provides an ability to export round-trip information when saving to HTML, MHTML, or EPUB using the export_roundtrip_information property.
-Saving the round-trip information allows to restore document properties such as tabs, comments, headers, and footers during the loading documents of the listed formats back into a Document object.
+For this purpose, Aspose.Words provides an ability to export round-trip information when saving to HTML, MHTML, or EPUB using the ExportRoundtripInformation property.
+Saving the round-trip information allows restoring document properties such as tabs, comments, headers, and footers during the loading documents of the listed formats back into a Document object.

-The default value is True for HTML and False for MHTML and EPUB:
+The default value is true for HTML and false for MHTML and EPUB:

-- When True, the round-trip information is exported as - aw - * CSS properties of the corresponding HTML elements
+- When true, the round-trip information is exported as - aw - * CSS properties of the corresponding HTML elements

-- When False, there is no round-trip information to be output into produced files
+- When false, there is no round-trip information to be output into produced files

 The following code example shows how to export round-trip information when converting a document from DOCX into HTML: